-In a world where technology is advancing at unprecedented levels, people and businesses have become increasingly reliant on collaboration and interaction.
+In a world where technology is advancing at unprecedented levels, people and businesses have increasingly relied on collaboration and interaction.
 In light of this, interoperability is crucial to any software system that aspires to operate to its optimal potential.
 It means that different software systems must be able to communicate with each other effectively.

-When it comes to blockchain technology, getting the most out of blockchain investments would mean getting the maximum value out of enterprise blockchain.
+Regarding blockchain technology, getting the most out of blockchain investments would mean getting the maximum value out of enterprise blockchain.
 This would facilitate effortless sharing of information, smoother execution of smart contracts, an opportunity to create new partnerships, easier sharing of solutions, and an overall user-friendly experience.

 Where Is Blockchain Interoperability Required?